threefoldfoundation/info_threefold/src/concepts/quantum_safe_storage/quantum_safe_file_system/quantum_safe_file_system.md

 ![](img/qsstorage_architecture.png)

-Any storage workload can be deployed on top of the QSFS.
+Any storage workload can be deployed on top of the zstor.

-!!!def alias:quantum_safe_filesystem,planetary_fs,planet_fs,quantum_safe_file_system,qsfs
+!!!def alias:quantum_safe_filesystem,planetary_fs,planet_fs,quantum_safe_file_system,zstor